 CLIENTS.
 Cultural Resource Conservation Initiative; James Marston Fitch Charitable Foundation; Hudson River Foundation; Leon Levy Foundation; Museum of the City of New York; New York Preservation Archive Project; Pentagram Design; James Sanders & Associates; Society of the Preservation of Long Island Antiquities; Wave Hill; What is Missing?
 Foundation; and the World Monuments Fund

 VOLUNTEER.
-Liz is on the board of the Awesome Newburgh Foundation, the Historic Districts Council, and the SS Columbia Project.
+Liz is on the board of the Awesome Newburgh Foundation and the Historic Districts Council.